sddelaney/automating-aws-with-python/Readme.md

 # Automating AWS with Python

-Repository for automating aws with python
+Repository for automating aws with python course